 The dung

 From two different sources, I heard that rhino dung can be mixed with pipe tobacco and smoked to alleviate stomach pains.
-Some locals grow mushrooms on the dung.
+Some locals grow (magic) mushrooms on the dung.

 Tharu people also believe that keeping a horn under a pregnant woman’s pillow would allow for a quick and smooth delivery.